Shadoo91/ets2-realistic-keyboard-steering/README.md

 ---

-## 🔒 License & Copyright
+## ⚠️ Terms of Use & Copyright

 © 2026 Shadoo91.
 All rights reserved.

-Re-uploading or unauthorized modification of these configuration files is strictly prohibited.
+- **No Redistribution:** You are strictly prohibited from re-uploading, redistributing, or mirroring these scripts or the repository files on any other platform, forum, or modding site.
+- **No Unauthorized Modifications:** Modifying, editing, or copying code from these installers or configuration files for public release or sharing is not allowed.
+- **Credits & Attribution:** If you showcase, review, or feature this project (e.g., on YouTube, blogs, or community forums), you MUST explicitly credit me as the author and provide direct links to this GitHub repository and the official Steam Workshop page.